datamade/parserator/README.md

 One neat thing about a probabilistic approach (as opposed to a rule-based approach) is that the parser can continually learn from new training data, and thus continually improve its performance.

 Some other examples of domains where a probabilistic parser can be useful:
-- addresses in other countries with unfamiliar standards
+- addresses in other countries with unfamiliar conventions
 - product names/descriptions (e.g. parsing phrases like "Twizzlers Twists, Strawberry, 16-Ounce Bags (Pack of 6)" into brand, item, flavor, weight, etc)
 - citations in academic writing